News and Events

 Lindsay Smith.
 CEE senior Lindsay Smith has won the 2009 Samuel Fletcher Tapman ASCE Award.
 This award is very competitive, with only 12 awarded nationally.
 Winners are selected on the basis of educational excellence, an essay and two letters of recommendation.
 Dr. Benjamin Mohr is Lindsay's advisor.

 FE.
-The results for the April 2009 FE exam are ecellent.
+The results for the April 2009 FE exam are excellent.
 CEE students achieved a 92% pass rate.
 Congratulations, April 2009 graduates.

 Graduating Seniors, May 2009 (with faculty)